NimatMistry/me/week1/readme.md

-setting up git up the dev environment takes a while everything else is pretty ohkay remember to fix remote update next week
+setting up git up the dev environment takes a while everything else is pretty ohkay remember to fix remote update next week finish all the stuff before commenting and pushing